 Changes were made in the late 1970’s that put the chapter on its present course and established it as one of the National Alumni Association’s premier out-of-state chapters.

 First, Col. Joe Shepherd, then a faculty member at the University of Tennessee, secured a permanent meeting place at the Faculty Club, and the club started meeting on the third Friday of every month (in honor of a little rivalry called the 3rd Saturday in October).

 Secondly, the chapter, acting on a suggestion from Travis Parker, voted to establish a chapter scholarship.
 The scholarship, initially valued at $1,000, would be used to encourage top East Tennessee Area students to attend UA.

 Fundraising to support the scholarship commitment became the chapter’s focus.
 Encouraged by a contribution from Joe and Claire Shepherd, several chapter members agreed to contribute $100 each to get the scholarship fund going.
 In 1980, the chapter had enough cash to award its first scholarship.

 For several years, the chapter had to fund the scholarship from its current funds while it worked to accumulate the minimum amount required to endow a scholarship through the NAA.
 In 1987, the goal was finally reached, and an endowed scholarship became a reality.
 In recognition of their continuing generous support of the scholarship, the chapter named the scholarship in honor of Col. Joe and Claire Shepherd.

-With solid scholarship endowments, a student recruitment effort that reaches thousands of high school students, an annual spring banquet, popular pre-game cruises, and well attended meetings, it is no surprise that the East Tennessee Chapter is a perennial winner of Chapter of the Year honors for the NAA.
+With a growing number of scholarship endowments, a student recruitment effort that reaches thousands of high school students, an annual spring banquet, popular game watch events, and well-attended meetings, it is no surprise that the East Tennessee Chapter is a perennial winner of Chapter of the Year honors from the NAA.